 You could of course, choose any number of styles of black heels, and they will be on trend for many years to come.

-Naturalizer Karina Pump | 40plusstyle.com
+Naturalizer Everly Pump | 40plusstyle.com

 Comfortable wedges

+If you’ve been following us for a while now, you will know how much we love Fly London sandals.
 They’re comfortable and a little bit quirky, so you can add some individual style to your outfits.

-For a dressier take on the wedge, you could try the Nine West pumps (below).
+For a dressier take on the wedge, you could try the Nine West pump (below).
 They come in a choice of neutral shades, and reviewers say they are cushiony and easy to walk in.

 NINE WEST Cal9x9 Pump | 40plusstyle.com